- Paying off a mortgage early could reduce overall interest paid over time

 “The question of whether to carry a mortgage into retirement has two distinct components: emotional and rational,” says Mike Greene, Senior Vice President of Financial Advice at Ameriprise.
 “A home represents so much more than the return you might get from it — it’s where you raise a family and create memories,” Greene says.

-On a purely rational level, a home is an investment not unlike buying a stock: You take out a loan, buy a home, make payments and hope it appreciates in value.
-But, as we were reminded in 2008, stocks don’t always go up, and neither do home values.
+On a purely rational level, a home is like buying an investment: You take out a loan, buy a home, make payments and hope it appreciates in value.
+But, as we were reminded in 2008, investment markets don’t always go up, and neither do home values.

 Setting emotions (and market unpredictability) aside, here are three considerations to keep in mind if you’re thinking of paying off your mortgage early.